-It’s not just financial support your policy provides.
+It's not just financial support your policy provides.
 Dealing with an unhappy or threatening client can be scary.
-With insurance you have a team of people to support you.
+With insurance you have a team of legal experts to support you.

 Insurance is something you pay for and hope to never to use.
 But if it comes down to it your insurer can appoint lawyers and experts to defend you, easing the burden and providing emotional support.

 Professional indemnity insurance isn't required by law, but many freelancers buy it for protection against potential damages, legal costs and expenses.

 There have been large settlements against professionals for what the client considers to be breach of professional duty.
 Even if a freelancer can successfully defend a claim, they'll likely incur significant legal costs.
 PI covers these costs.